ibm-cloud-docs/framework-financial-services-controls/controls-output/cm/cm-8.3.md

 ### CM-8 (3) (a)

-Detect the presence of unauthorized hardware, software, and firmware components within the system using _[IBM Assignment: automated mechanisms with a maximum five-minute delay in detection.]_ _[IBM Assignment: continuously]_.
+Detect the presence of unauthorized hardware, software, and firmware components within the system using _[IBM Assignment: automated mechanisms with a maximum five-minute delay in detection]_ _[IBM Assignment: continuously]_.

 ### CM-8 (3) (b)